 Ingredients

-- 1 tablespoon lime juice (about 1/2 a large lime)
+- 1 tablespoon lime juice (about ยฝ lime)

 Instructions

-- Serve immediately or transfer to an air-tight container to chill in the refrigerator.
+- Serve immediately or store in an airtight container in the refrigerator for 3 to 4 days.

 - If you like it spicy, leave in the seeds and veins of the jalapenos.